 Building the Droidboy test application

-- Create a new app group and note the Braze API identifier key.
+- Create a new workspace and note the Braze API identifier key.

 - Copy your FCM sender ID and Braze API identifier key into the appropriate places within